 “An apple a day keeps the doctor away.”

-On hearing this phrase, some people may wonder: Would eating an apple a day really keep the doctor away forever?
-Obviously not.
-Sure, eating an apple every day can have certain health benefits (this fruit has dietary fiber, for one, which aids the digestive process), but even if you’re as fit as a fiddle and eat healthy, and you even consume apples on a daily basis, well, it is still possible to get sick and thus need the help of a doctor.
+This phrase is a common one, and when some people hear it, they may wonder: Would eating an apple a day really keep the doctor away forever?
+Well, obviously not.
+Eating an apple every day can certainly have health benefits (this fruit has dietary fiber, for one, which aids the digestive process), but even if you’re as fit as a fiddle and you eat healthy, you can still get sick.
+Indeed, an apple every day will not make a person immune to sickness.

-Basically, the idea here for this proverb is that eating healthier can help to keep the doctor away.
+Basically, the phrase is not meant to be taken literally.
+The idea this proverb is conveying is that eating healthier can help to keep the doctor away.